 Set better goals with these 5 questions that consider your personal and professional desires.
 Create a better vision for your business that considers exactly what you want to achieve.

 There’s a lot of talk about how important it is for you to set goals in your business… but why does it even matter?
-What goal setting questions should you be asking yourself as you dream about your future?
+What personal goal setting questions should you be asking yourself as you dream about the future of your business?